stripe/rainier/rainier-core/src/main/tut/tour.md

 plot2D(data)
 ```

 How should we model this?
 We'll need to know what the rate was on day 0 (the intercept), as well as how fast the rate increases each day (the slope).
-We know they're both positive and not too large, so let's keep using LogNormal priors.
+We know they're both positive and not too large, so let's keep using log-normal priors.
+(This time we can just use the builtin `LogNormal` instead of deriving it ourselves).

 ```tut
 val prior = for {